-There’s a little more behind the smell of freshly cut grass other than it being a pleasant aroma to most people.
-The smell is actually the plant giving out its own distress signal that something has gone terribly wrong.
+There’s more behind the smell of freshly cut grass other than it is a pleasant aroma to most people.
+The scent is actually the plant giving out its own distress signal that something has gone terribly wrong.
 But who is the grass signaling to?
 It may be letting insects know it needs some help.

 But what actually gives grass that distinctive odor almost everyone is familiar with?
 One of the compounds that is released after grass is cut is called cis-3-hexenal.
 It’s also found in ripe tomatoes and other fruits and vegetables, and it can be isolated to be used in fragrances.
 But why does fresh cut grass smell so pleasant to so many people?

 Australian researchers think they have found the answer and developed a spray called Serenascent that has the aroma of a fresh cut lawn or a walk through a forest.
 The researchers concluded that the smell of fresh-cut grass acts on the sympathetic nervous system, specifically the amygdala and the hippocampus areas of the brain, which are responsible for memory and emotions.

 The smell of the fresh grass spray is said to regulate the release of stress hormones from the sympathetic nervous system.
 Students working on the project found that when animals were exposed to Serenascent, they didn’t incur damage to the hippocampus during stress.
 Researchers concluded that the aroma could lead to a reduction in stress, which could improve other health issues.
 The smell of fresh-cut grass might be good for your brain.